iszell/bitfire/readme+4.txt

        how to create disc and copy files to it in normal and bitfire format.
    - bitmap*.prg: five bitmaps

+Bitfire+4 2017.12.13:
+ - Same as previous release plus some d64write improvements:
+   - fixed number of sectors and last_sect_size message
+   - no boot file size limitation, it can overflow the directory track

 Bitfire+4 2017.09.25:
  - Loader resident part: $200-$3ff or smaller
  - Loader zero page usage: $04-$0a